MaxKev1n/academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chen Zihang is a bachelor student of Computer Science and Technology at Nanjing University of Science and Technology.
-His research interests include computer architecture, micro-processor design and micro-architecture exploration.
+Chen Zihang is a PhD student of microelectronics in The Hong Kong University of Science and Technology (Guangzhou).
+He received his bachelor degree of Computer Science and Technology from Nanjing University of Science and Technology in 2019.
+His research interests include computer architecture, micro-processor design, micro-architecture exploration, cuda programming and machine learning system.
 He used to be an intern at XiangShan group, Beijing Institute of Open Source Chip to develop high-performance RISC-V processor and implement some novel architectures on the simulators.
-Now, He is a first-year phd student in The Hong Kong University of Science and Technology (Guangzhou), supervised by Prof LIU Hongyuan.
+Now, He is a second-year PhD student in The Hong Kong University of Science and Technology (Guangzhou), supervised by Prof LIU Hongyuan.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}resumé{{< /staticref >}}.